SemDiff4BinaryDetection/Wink-fuzz/README.md

 a sample Types.json and an example of the output structs_define.py for simplicity.

 ## Usage
+The methodology of WinkFuzz is: 1. trace the invoked syscalls during running a seed application, 2. analyse syscalls dependencies from the trace, 3. recover a model syscall script that preserves all the syscalls in the trace, 4. use the learnt dependencies from the trace and insert new syscalls in the model syscall script, 5. fuzzing.

 Firstly, one should execute and trace the seed applocation.
 In the log folder, we uploaded the traced log in our experiment.

 Secondly, trace_dependence.py analyzes the dependencies among the logged syscalls.
 It would output a .txt file recording the dependencies